NatashaL/Sudoku/README.md

 ![alt text][new_game_screen_en]

 On the main window (image 1) you have the ability to start a **New Game**, to **Load** an already saved game, or to view the **High Scores**

+If you want to start a new game with different settings than the pre-defined, you can select a different **mode** and **difficulty** on the right hand side of this window.
 [new_game_screen]: http://igoimpeks.com/projects/sudoku/StartPanel_view.png "Слика 1"
 [new_game_screen_en]: http://igoimpeks.com/projects/sudoku/StartPanel_view.png "Image 1"